Lorenzo Mauldin IV

-Lorenzo Malik Mauldin IV (born October 1, 1992) is an American professional football defensive end for the Calgary Stampeders of the Canadian Football League (CFL).
+Lorenzo Malik Mauldin IV (born October 1, 1992) is an American professional football defensive end for the BC Lions of the Canadian Football League (CFL).
 He was selected by the New York Jets in the third round of the 2015 NFL draft.
 He played college football at Louisville.

 Early life

 Lorenzo Malik Mauldin IV was born in Sacramento, California on October 1, 1992.
 He spent most of his childhood with 16 different foster parents as both of his parents were in jail.
-Mauldin attended Maynard H. Jackson High School in Atlanta, Georgia, where he played football and basketball and competed in track.
-In high school football, Mauldin was named to Class AA All-State Team.
-In track & field, Mauldin competed in events ranging from the high jump to the discus throw.
+Mauldin IV attended Maynard H. Jackson High School in Atlanta, Georgia, where he played football and basketball and competed in track.
+In high school football, Mauldin IV was named to Class AA All-State Team.
+In track & field, Mauldin IV competed in events ranging from the high jump to the discus throw.
 At the 2010 Whitefield Meet, he took fourth in the discus throw (114 ft 4 in) and second in the shot put (44 ft 7 in).

-Regarded as a three-star prospect by Rivals.com, Mauldin was rated as the 82nd-best player in Georgia.
+Regarded as a three-star prospect by Rivals.com, Mauldin IV was rated as the 82nd-best player in Georgia.
 He was rated as the 67th-best defensive end by ESPN.com, and the 133rd-best defensive end by Scout.com.
 He chose Louisville over Kentucky, Middle Tennessee, South Alabama, Troy and South Carolina, where he originally committed.

 College career

-As a true freshman at the University of Louisville in 2011, Mauldin played in all 12 of the Cardinals games and recorded six tackles.
-As a sophomore in 2012, Mauldin started six of 11 games, recording 22 tackles and a team-leading 4.5 sacks.
-In August 2013, prior to his junior season, Mauldin was involved in a hit and run moped accident.
+As a true freshman at the University of Louisville in 2011, Mauldin IV played in all 12 of the Cardinals games and recorded six tackles.
+As a sophomore in 2012, Mauldin IV started six of 11 games, recording 22 tackles and a team-leading 4.5 sacks.
+In August 2013, prior to his junior season, Mauldin IV was involved in a hit and run moped accident.
 He recovered and started all 13 games that season.
 He finished the year with 40 tackles and 9.5 sacks.
-Prior to his senior season in 2014, Mauldin was moved from defensive end to linebacker.
+Prior to his senior season in 2014, Mauldin IV was moved from defensive end to linebacker.

 Professional career

 New York Jets

-Mauldin was selected by the New York Jets in the third round (82nd overall) of the 2015 NFL draft.
+Mauldin IV was selected by the New York Jets in the third round (82nd overall) of the 2015 NFL draft.
 He signed a four-year, $3 million contract on May 7, 2015.